 Customer support.
-Since the beginning of the Corona crisis and the restrictions imposed on economic activity, the Bank has prepared to support its customers in confronting the economic uncertainty and traversing the crisis (see in the Report for the second quarter of 2020 "Activity of the Group according to Principal Segments of Operation - Principal Quantitative Data and Main Developments").
+Since the beginning of the Corona crisis and the restrictions imposed on economic activity, the Bank has prepared to support its customers in confronting the economic uncertainty and traversing the crisis (see in the Report for the third quarter of 2020 "Activity of the Group according to Principal Segments of Operation - Principal Quantitative Data and Main Developments").

 Operation and business continuity.
 The Bank has been defined by the Government of Israel as a provider of essential services to the economy, and as such, continued uninterrupted operation, though in an emergency format, in accordance with guidelines of the Ministry of Health and instructions of the Supervisor of Banks.
 As a result of the above, a gradual reduction in the scope of operations took place since the middle of March, while focusing on operations defined by the Bank as essential.
 Operation of the branches has been gradually reduced and a part of the branches were closed to the customer population.
 Since the beginning of May, the Bank is gradually returning to a full format of operation.
 The chain work of branches of the Bank and of MDB is operating in full since the middle of May.
-Human resources.
-During the period in which the Bank operated in an emergency format, in according with the guidelines, the staff required to be physically present at the Bank premises has been reduced, while a part of the employees continued to work in a distant required to be physically present at the Bank premises has been reduced, while a part of the employees continued to work in a distant working format (see "Human Capital" in the Report for the second quarter of 2020).
-As from the middle of May, the Bank reverted to working at a full format, however, with the steep increase in morbidity as from July, the Bank applied stricter measures for business continuity, reverting to splitting-up the staff, distant working and "capsules".
+The branch network operated in full during the second lockdown, with the exception of the ad-hoc closure of one branch due to